BlueJayBird11/CppCalculator/README.md

 This was done as it allows for future inputs to easily be added in if nessessary.
 It also allows for simple syntax checking before calculations.

+## Errors
+If an error is picked, for example a Syntax Error, the error is displayed and will not allow input until CE or C is clicked.

 ## Other notes
 There are a large count of decisions being made largely because the input is turned into vector and is having it's syntax checked.